sayedhfatimi/the-contemplative-path-posts/2025-04-06-conjecture-on-jinn-physical-phenomena-mythology-and-religious-texts/post.md

 ### Neural Coherence and Cognitive Permeability

-From a neuroscience standpoint, intoxication impairs the brain’s electromagnetic stability and disrupts coherent neural firing.
-As the brain’s filters weaken, perception expands — potentially allowing experiences or influences from normally inaccessible dimensions or entities.
+From a neuroscience standpoint, intoxication impairs the brain's electromagnetic stability and disrupts coherent neural firing.
+As the brain's filters weaken, perception expands — potentially allowing experiences or influences from normally inaccessible dimensions or entities.

 ### Consciousness as Dimensional Membrane